Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Experimental Results

+OT is a fundamental problem in applied mathematics with applications in control theory~\cite{chen2016optimal, chen2021optimal}, economics~\cite{galichon2018optimal}, and data science~\cite{peyre2019computational}.
+The goal is to find an efficient transport plan that transports a source probability distribution $\bpi_s \in \bbR^{n_s}$ to a target probability distribution $\bpi_t\in \bbR^{n_t}$, such that the cost of transportation measured by a function $c$ is minimized.
+Discrete Kantorovich's formulation of OT considers the following convex optimization problem~\cite{villani2021topics}

+where $\bX$ is a joint probability distribution, called transport plan, and $\bC$ is the cost matrix.
+This problem is a linear program, and its exact solution is likely sparse.
+The computation of the exact solution by linear programming (LP) solvers is expensive.
+In response, different regularized versions of OT have been proposed in the literature, e.g. the Sinkhorn algorithm \cite{cuturi2013sinkhorn}, resulting in an inexact (non-sparse) solution.
+Our decentralized optimization framework is an alternative to find the exact solution of OT in a computationally efficient way.
+In this regard, we reformulate \eqref{eq: kantorovich} within our framework as:

+where $\bX_{:,l}$ shows the $l^\tth$ column, while $\bX_{k,:}$ shows the $k^\tth$ row of the matrix.
+The objective function is linear, hence, smooth and convex.
+Moreover, the constraints are convex probability simplicies, whose orthogonal projection has been extensively studied~\cite{condat2016fast}.
+Therefore this problem satisfies our setup assumptions.

-This experiment is divided into two parts.
+Our experiments on OT is divided into two parts.
 First, we show the computational efficiency of decentralized algorithms, specifically DAGP, to solve the optimal transport problem~\eqref{eq: ot_dec}.
 Then, we demonstrate its practicality for domain adaptation on real datasets.
 In the first part, we consider $n_s=n_t=n$ bins that approximate normal source and target distributions, which are respectively $\calN({1}/{3}, {1}/{4})$ and $\calN(\slfrac{2}{3}, \slfrac{1}{8})$, in the interval of $[0,1]$.
-The Euclidean distance is used as a cost metric, and we find the optimal plan in a decentralized manner using the DAGP algorithm with a various number of fully-connected nodes, as well as in a single-machine manner using the default solver from the Python CVXOPT library~\cite{cvxopt}.
-The objective and constraints in a decentralized setting are distributed so that each node can access several rows or columns in a way that the number of terms at each node is minimized.
+The Euclidean distance is used as a cost metric.
+We find the optimal plan using DAGP algorithm over a fully-connected network with $M$ agents, as well as in a single-machine setup using the default solver from the Python CVXOPT library~\cite{cvxopt}.
+The objective and constraints in the decentralized setup are distributed such that each node has access to several rows or columns in a way that the number of terms at each node is minimized.
 Decentralized simulations are performed in a synthetic environment with ideal communications, and the algorithms are assumed to converge if the change in the objective is less than $10^{-7}$ and the distance to every constraint is less than $10^{-4}$.
 In the centralized setting, we relax the equality constraints to help the linear program solver find a feasible solution, i.e. the equality constraints become